Articles LaTeX packages

 \usepackage[margin=1in,a4paper]{geometry}

-8. fancyhdr - Custom Headers and Footers
+8. fancyhdr (headers and footers)

 \usepackage{fancyhdr}